This Eckerson Group report recommends 10 vital steps to attain success in DataOps.READ MORE

 History is littered with products that flopped at first before improvements brought them back to life—particularly during the tech boom of the 1990s and 2000s.
 Napster failed, but out of the ashes came iTunes.
 Blackberry died so it could give life to the smartphone.
 Friendster bowed down to Facebook.
 Sometimes, as these products show, success can only exist on the back of initial failure.

 The same thing is happening to the data lake.
 When Pentaho CTO James Dixon first coined the term ‘data lake’ while touting its benefits in 2010, organizations quickly fell in line.
 New sources of data were emerging all the time, passing new streams of potential information through businesses like sieves.
 Organizations needed a way to capture, store and analyze it.
 The data lake allowed them to do just that, keeping vast amounts of raw data in its native format in a flat architecture.
 It was cost-effective, easily accessible, and flexible.
 Organizations were breaking down data silos, providing a single repository for their entire data estate.
 It was astonishingly simple.

 But that was the problem.
-The data lake worked as long as long as the organization’s needs were relatively simple.
+The data lake worked as long as the organization’s needs were relatively simple.
 Once they began dumping all of their data into the lake, they realized the data lake wasn’t quite the panacea they had grown to expect from all the marketing hype.
 Experts began calling it the data graveyard and the data swamp.
 For a time, it was a great way for organizations to put off deciding how they were going to deal with their data.
 But then they realized there were too many kinds of data co-existing without any way to sort out the valuable information from the junk.